Silla–Tang War: Course

-In 676, Xue Rengui crossed the Yellow Sea to fight against Silla, but was unsuccessful.
-Tang forces were defeated by a Sillan army at the Maeso fortress, in or near present-day Yeoncheon.
-Silla took all the territory south of the Taedong River in a series of battles in 676.
+In 676, Silla took all the territory south of the Taedong River in a series of battles that ended with a Silla victory at Gibeolpo in November.
+The exact details of the battle are unknown other than the names of the generals involved and that it was a naval battle.
 The Tang were forced to relocate the seat of the Protectorate General to Pacify the East to the more easily defensible city of Liaoyang.